-4. Scammers tell you to PAY in a specific way.
+Scammers tell you to PAY in a specific way.

-They often insist that you pay by sending money through a money transfer company or by putting money on a gift card and then giving them the number on the back.
-Some will send you a check (that will later turn out to be fake), tell you to deposit it, and then send them money.
+They often insist that you can only pay by using cryptocurrency, wiring money through a company like MoneyGram or Western Union, using a payment app, or putting money on a gift card and then giving them the numbers on the back of the card.

+Some will send you a check (that will later turn out to be fake), then tell you to deposit it and send them money.

-What You Can Do to Avoid a Scam
+How to Avoid a Scam